Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Results

 We compare several state of the art GAN architectures in Table~\ref{tab:GANs}.

-Fig.~\ref{fig:GANs} shows a scatter plot for $\delta_{kin}$ vs. $\delta_{de}$ for the GAN architectures that are also shown in Table~\ref{tab:GANs}.
-Note that for the WGAN $\delta_{kin}$ was always NaN and it is therefore not shown in Fig.~\ref{fig:GANs}.
-Note that during one epoch of the LSGAN, a $\delta_{de}=0.0010$ value was attained which is among the best scores.
-However, we find that no GAN architecture we tried is able to provide a satisfactory performance with respect to $\delta_{kin}$ and that all of the tried architectures perform worse than traditional methods such as KDE and GMM.
-The best GAN we find is the DijetGAN that, in contrast to all models we try otherwise, also uses convolutional layers in its architecture. \\
+Table \ref{tab:GANs} shows the evaluation of the GAN models on our figures of merit.
+However, we find that no GAN architecture we tried is able to provide a satisfactory performance with respect to $\delta$ and that all of the tried architectures perform worse than traditional methods such as KDE and GMM except for the LSGAN.
+The best GAN we find is the LSGAN that, in contrast to all GANs we try otherwise, outperforms all traditional and several B-VAE models with respect to $\delta_{\text{OF}}$.
+Fig.~\ref{fig:lossplots} shows the loss curves for the GAN architectures that are also shown in Table~\ref{tab:GANs} and the B-VAE. \\

-Considering the GAN literature the found results are no surprise: the authors in~\cite{DijetGAN, maurizio} report difficulties when trying to learn $\phi$.
+Considering the GAN literature, the results found are not surprising; the authors in~\cite{DijetGAN, maurizio} report difficulties when trying to learn $\phi$.
 Several other papers report that it is very difficult or technically unfeasible to learn densities with GANs~\cite{consensus, ganden, beam, gade}.
-Some of these papers even show that the regular GAN and the WGAN can even fail to learn a combination of 2D Gaussians and that they are not suited to evaluate densities by design~\cite{gade}.
+Some of these papers even show that the regular GAN and the WGAN can even fail to learn a combination of 2D Gaussians and that they are not suited to evaluate densities by design~\cite{gade}. \\

+Note that all the GAN models we have tried here were trained using the hyperparameters that were recommended in the corresponding papers.
+However, each of these models is accompanied by large hyperparameter spaces that impact the performance of the generator.
+The poor performance we find for most GAN models therefore does not imply that GANs are ruled out as potential generative models.